 Health routines at Sorrel and Cedar are calm, consistent, and developmentally appropriate.

-Practices such as handwashing, illness prevention, and rest are approached through repetition, modelling, and clear communication rather than urgency or fear.
+Practices such as handwashing, respiratory precautions including masking, and rest are approached through repetition, modelling, and clear communication rather than urgency or fear.
 This helps children build habits and understanding while maintaining a sense of safety.

 Emotional Well-Being and Regulation